flox/floxdocs/docs/tutorials/default-environment.md

 - You can't ensure that multiple machines get the exact same version.
 - You may not be able to back up the list of installed packages.

-This is where Flox and its `default` environment come in.
-Since this is a Flox environment you get all of the benefits that come along with it:

-- Cross-platform by default
-- 3+ years of package versions
-- Reproducible
-- The ability to push an environment to FloxHub to ensure that a record of your environment exists external to your machine (or simply to share with others).

-Let's take a look at how to set up your `default` environment.
+The Flox `default` environment doesn't have these problems, so let's take a look at how to set it up.

 ## Initial setup